Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4th number = 5th stage type
 			"Boss Types"					"2,3,4,5"

-			// The interval between each random switch.
+			// The Super Tank switches to a random type every time this many seconds passes.
 			// Note: This setting only takes affect when the "Spawn Mode" setting is set to 2.
 			// --
 			// Minimum: 0.1